 Be smart with your stroller inside the theme parks.
 A stroller can conveniently hold all of your baby supplies, but don’t leave any valuables in it.
 It is important to park your stroller only in a marked stroller parking area.
 If you don’t park smart, a cast member may relocate it for you, and that’s no fun to figure out when you return.

-People often ask if it’s better to take a small umbrella stroller or a larger stroller, and while a larger stroller is a little harder to maneuver in crowds, it’s easier on the body, maneuvers terrain (like curbs and trolley tracks) better and holds more stuff, so we always opt to take our best and hardiest stroller to Disneyland.
+People often ask if it’s better to take a small umbrella stroller or a larger stroller, and while a larger stroller is a little harder to maneuver in crowds, it’s easier on the body, maneuvers terrain (such as curbs and trolley tracks) better and holds more stuff, so we always opt to take our best and hardiest stroller to Disneyland.
 We personalize our stroller because so many strollers look alike!
 Wagons of any kind are not allowed at Disneyland (but there are some exceptions).
 Some people bring a Buggyguard stroller lock to prevent theft of valuable strollers.

 Take Advantage of the Disneyland Baby Care Centers